ColinKennedy/vim-arggitter/README.md

 to quit out of the interactive mode, open the bad file, make the change, then leave Vim again and do `git add -p`.
 The worst is when I have several hunks that I don't want to commit yet.
 I'd have to skip over them again each time to get back to the hunk(s) that I wanted to commit.
+Having a separate window open for git and one for Vim helped but it was still very annoying.

 I once thought "Wouldn't be it nice if I could do all this directly within Vim?"
 Thus, vim-arggitter was born.